Aze1337/basicWhitelist/README.md

 # POST /api/v1/signup
-The body payload must be in JSON and have the username and password . eg  - {"username":"username", "password":"pwhere"}
+The body payload must be in JSON and have the username and password . eg  - {"username":"username", "password":"pwhere"}.
-Header "key" is required to use.
+- Header "key" is required to use.

 # POST /api/v1/login